BhushanGarware/Deep-Learning-Practice-Problems/README.md

 3. [TensorFlow](https://www.tensorflow.org/) is an open source Deep Learning Library by Google.
 4. [Keras](https://keras.io/) is another  deep learning library.
+5. You can access AWS instance from [Putty](https://www.youtube.com/watch?v=bi7ow5NGC-U) on windows

 To try out your experimentations, I would recommend you to use CS231n's [public AMI](http://cs231n.github.io/).
 If you are interested to use [Jupyter Notebooks](http://jupyter.org/) on EC2 then this [Tutorial](http://efavdb.com/deep-learning-with-jupyter-on-aws/) would be definitely helpful!